Previous Light:

 Historic Stories:

-Tragedies at Boston Lighthouse In the Early Years
+Tragedies at Early Boston Harbor Lighthouse

 In the mid-1700’s when lightning struck the tower a number of times, a lighting rod was originally approved for installation, but was hampered at first by local religious individuals who didn’t want to interfere with the acts of God.
 A lightning conductor was eventually placed on the tower in the 1770s, it was one of many inventions developed by Ben Franklin.

 The lighthouse was rebuilt years later in 1783.
-The present tower has been standing for more than 240 years. |
+The present tower has been standing for more than 240 years.

 In the mid-1840’s, Keeper Tobias Cook set up a cigar factory on Brewster Island next to the lighthouse.
 Here he employed young women to manufacture what he called "Spanish Cigars".
 It was an effort to deceive Boston smokers into thinking that the cigars were imported.
 These poor women toiled under what are considered miserable conditions under Cook.
 He was removed from duty when he was later discovered by authorities in 1849.